karmicharsh/Monksq-2/README.md

   appId: "YOUR_APP_ID"
 };
 firebase.initializeApp(firebaseConfig);

 Stripe Setup:

 Create a Stripe account here.

-Add your Stripe public key to your JavaScript file: javascript
+Add your Stripe public key to your JavaScript file:
-Copy code

 const stripe = Stripe('YOUR_PUBLIC_KEY');

 Running the Project

 Start the development server:

-bash
-Copy code
 npm run dev
 Your app will be available at http://localhost:3000.

-Usage
+Usage:
 Browse Products: Navigate through the product pages to view our items.
 Create an Account: Sign up or log in using Firebase authentication.
 Make a Purchase: Add items to your cart and proceed to checkout using Stripe for secure payments.
-Contributing

 We welcome contributions to improve our project!
 If you would like to contribute, please follow these steps:

-Fork the repository.
+Fork the repository
 Create a new branch (git checkout -b feature-branch).
 Commit your changes (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Open a pull request.

-License
+License:

 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for visiting MonkSquare!
 Follow us on Instagram for the latest updates.